A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 Hayim Katsman was “very pro-peace” and had supported “a solution for this bleeding conflict” between Israel and Palestinians before he was killed, his sibling told CNN.

-Noy Katsman – who is non-binary and uses they/them pronouns – said they last heard from their brother Saturday morning when he wrote to say there were terrorists in Kibbutz Holit, which is in southwest Israel near Gaza.
+Noy Katsman, who is non-binary and uses they/them pronouns, last heard from their brother that Saturday morning when he wrote to say there were terrorists in Kibbutz Holit, in southwest Israel near Gaza, they said.

 When they tried to reach their brother again about four hours later, there was no response.

-Hayim Katsman’s friend, Avital Alajem, described how she was hiding inside a shelter’s closet with Katsman when gunmen came and began firing at the door – striking Katsman multiple times.
+Hayim Katsman’s friend, Avital Alajem, had hid with him inside a shelter’s closet when gunmen began firing at the door – striking Katsman multiple times – Alajem said.

-“He was murdered,” Alajem told CNN’s Anderson Cooper in Israel early Tuesday.
+“He was murdered,” Alajem told CNN.
 “I was saved because he was next to the door, and they shot him.”

-Katsman, who was a US citizen, was remembered by his sibling as a “brilliant academist,” a musician who DJ’d and played bass, and a volunteer at the community garden in the city of Rahat.
+Katsman, who was a US citizen, was a “brilliant academist,” a musician who DJ’d and played bass, and a volunteer at the community garden in the city of Rahat, his sibling said.

-Noy Katsman told CNN they hoped their brother’s death will not be used “as an excuse to kill other innocent people,” adding: “He wouldn’t have wanted that.”
+Noy Katsman hoped their brother’s death will not be used “as an excuse to kill other innocent people,” they said, adding: “He wouldn’t have wanted that.”

-Israeli-American Roey Weiser was killed during Saturday’s attack, his mother, Naomi Feifer-Weiser, told CNN.

-Weiser, 21, was a sergeant who served in the 13th Battalion of the Golani Brigade and was stationed at the Kerem Shalom border crossing, his mother said.
+Israeli American Roey Weiser was killed during the October 7 attack, his mother Naomi Feifer-Weiser told CNN.
+The 21-year-old was a sergeant who served in the 13th Battalion of the Golani Brigade and was stationed at the Kerem Shalom border crossing, she said.

 “He died how he lived, by putting others first, and when his base was overrun by terrorists, he went on his own to divert their attention allowing others to escape.
 Because of his bravery, at least 12 other soldiers are alive today,” Weiser’s mother said.

-She said the family was finally able to retrieve her son’s body three days after the attack.
+The family was finally able to retrieve her son’s body three days after the attack, she said.
 The funeral was held the next day.

-Though Weiser’s parents were born and raised in the US, they now live in Israel.
+Weiser’s parents were born and raised in the US and now live in Israel.

 A 20-year-old who cared for wounded soldiers